-- Provides international recognition as a qualified IR practitioner - Demonstrates competence and growing expertise - Enhances career development
+- provides international recognition as a qualified IR practitioner; - demonstrates competence and commitment to the profession; and - enhances career development.

 The CIR is a self-study qualification based on the IR Society's comprehensive CIR Study Guide.
 It is assessed by an examination comprising 60 multiple-choice questions, based on the topics set out in the syllabus.